Rangi42/polishedcrystal/README.md

    * Aurora Orb boosts Suicune's Defense and Special Defense
    * Have Moves as an option in the party Pokémon menu during battle (might be too complicated to avoid glitches since moves can be reordered; also graphics glitches when the mini sprite overwrites the back sprite)
    * Fourth stat screen showing Poké Seer's data
+   * Restore the Safari Game (some functionality, like HandleSafariAngerEatingStatus, already exists)
    * Color party/day-care sprites by species
    * Battle with Tower Tycoon Palmer as the last battle of every 5th and 10th 7-battle set in the Battle Tower
    * Battle with Giovanni either in Radio Tower or with Celebi time traveling